Reviewed by Lisa Blohm, PhD, MSN, RN

 Also, it is helpful to include other details such as times of high blood pressure or mental health conditions such as anxiety or depression.
 These types of things could also be heartburn triggers.
 After a few weeks, you should share the data with your doctor so you can work together to identify ways to avoid experiencing heartburn in the future.
 It may seem tedious to keep up with a food diary but, in the end, having fewer heartburn episodes may make it well worth the effort.

 Food diaries can help with weight management as well over the long term.
 Research found that keeping a food diary was an effective way to help lose weight.
-For those who are overweight, losing some pounds can help them avoid heartburn and improve their general health.
+For those who are overweight, losing some pounds often helps to decrease episodes of heartburn.

 Overall, know your limits and give your body adequate time to digest food.
 Don’t overeat or eat late at night.
 You want your body to have enough time to digest the food before you go to bed.
 Be kind to your stomach and digestive system!